Anoop-Chandra-19/portfolio_models/README.md

 - **Tech:** Convolutional Neural Network (CNN).
 - **Demo:** Users can draw on a canvas, and the model predicts the doodle category.

-### 3. K-Means Clustering Playground
-- **Description:** Interactive clustering demo where users add points to a canvas and see live k-means clustering in action.
-- **Tech:** K-Means clustering algorithm.
-- **Demo:** Users can experiment with clustering by adding/removing points and changing the number of clusters.

 ---

 ## 📁 Project Structure